Get Representation Against Negligent, Reckless And Distracted Drivers

 Unfortunately, after a car accident, injury victims are often forced to settle for unjust compensation regarding medical care and losses by the insurance companies.
 Some insurance companies will tell you that you don’t need a lawyer and that they will give you full compensation.
 The insurance companies are NOT on your side.
 Insurance adjusters will always try to pay the least amount of settlement possible or shift blame to avoid paying a settlement out.

 If the accident was partly your fault, you can still get compensation.
-Texas is a state that utilizes a doctrine called modified comparative fault for personal injury claims.
+Texas is a state that utilizes a doctrine called modified comparative fault for Personal Injury Trial Law claims.
 A party can receive compensation for injuries and damages caused by the accident even if he or she was partly to blame.
 This legal concept applies to car crashes, motorcycle accidents, and even an injury accident with a semi-truck.
 However, the amount of money that can be paid is reduced by the percentage of fault ascribed to the driver in the case.
 Some states use pure comparative negligence, and anyone can obtain compensation in a crash.
 Texas uses a modified comparative negligence law.

 If you’re in an insurance company’s cross hairs, it can be hard to know what steps are necessary.
 You might have a good idea of how your car accident happened or if there were any obvious mistakes on behalf of the other driver – but even then everything will depend entirely upon the insurance company’s lawyers!
-The best thing that anyone who has been involved in an auto collision can do is contact a reputable personal injury attorney so that they can have someone on their side of the battle.
+The best thing that anyone who has been involved in an auto collision can do is contact a reputable Personal Injury Trial Law attorney so that they can have someone on their side of the battle.
 Remember, the insurance companies do not have your best interest at heart.

 If the other driver was entirely at fault for your car accident, the result is usually predictable: The other driver (through their insurance carrier) will pay to compensate you for medical bills, lost wages, and other losses you suffered.
 But what happens if you were partly at fault?